Geum triflorum: Distribution

 G. triflorum is widely distributed in North America, but only common in the Upper Midwest and mountainous west.
 In Canada, it is common from British Columbia to Manitoba.
 It also grows in parts of the Yukon Territory and Northwest Territory.
 It is a common prairie species in Minnesota, Wisconsin, and North Dakota.
 Contiguous with this it is reported in nine of the north-eastern counties in Illinois and eight counties in north-eastern South Dakota.
 It is recorded in PLANTS as growing in Iowa without a specific location.
 It is common throughout the prairies of Montana and Wyoming and into the mountains of Idaho, Colorado, Utah, and Nevada.
 It is present in the adjoining Black Hills in South Dakota, the eastern portions of Washington state, Oregon, and the north east mountainous portion of California.
 Populations are also found in the mountains of northern New Mexico and Arizona.

 In the eastern United States and Ontario populations are much rarer and isolated.
 It grows in six counties of the lower peninsula of Michigan and just Chippewa County in the upper peninsula.
 In New York state it is only recorded in PLANTS as growing in Jefferson County and Oswego County, which are adjacent to Lake Ontario.

-The New York Flora Atlas only records vouchered specimens from Jefferson County, NY.
+The New York Flora Atlas only records vouchered specimens from Jefferson County, New York.